Policing, Policy and Leadership

 Clare Simkin, MSc Policing, Policy and Leadership 2016

-- 2 years part time distance learning, 3 years part time distance learning
+- 2 years part time distance learning

 - A second-class honours degree or equivalent in a relevant subject.
 Exceptionally, applicants with strong relevant criminal justice experience will be considered.
 English language proficiency at a minimum of IELTS band 6.5, with a minimum score of 6.0 in Reading and Writing components.

 UK/EU/Channel Islands/Isle of Man students and International students